Poulsbo’s Fish Park: A Meander Around the Trails

 Fish at the Fish Park

 You might think that Poulsbo's Fish Park was named for the fish motif that runs throughout the park!
 But there are fish here -- during the fall salmon run, you might be able to spy coho and chum salmon as well as some trout here.
-Early November, WSU usually hosts salmon tours and this is one of the numerous spots around town to view the salmon.
+In early November, WSU usually hosts salmon tours, and this is one of the numerous spots around town to view the salmon.

 Besides fish, you'll likely encounter plenty of bunnies at the park, as well.
 In fact, you're likely to encounter more bunnies than fish.